To: LAMP/Fritz Cobrado

 The 2005 graduating class of Morris Area High School will include Orachoon Boonyakiat, exchange student from Thailand.

 It�s been an exciting time for her, but Orachoon�s year in the U.S. comes at a time of great tragedy for her country.
+The tsunami of late December took a great toll in terms of human life.

+�It was a pretty sad thing for the Thai people,� Orachoon said.
 More than 5,000 people died in Thailand when massive ocean swells, powered by an underwater earthquake, swept southern coastlines.
 More than 3,000 others are reported missing.

 Many victims were foreigners vacationing at the area�s renowned beach resorts.
 Orachoon�s family was not directly affected, but she noted that the disaster was made especially acute on the famous Thai beach of �Phuket� by the fact that the wave arrived in daytime, when so many people were milling around.